khalidh223/Fall-18/The Death of Tiffany Valencia - A Text Based Mystery Game/readme.txt

-Welcome to The Death of Tiffany Valencia, a text based murder mystery adventure developed by Khalid Hussain and Elwood Olson.
+Welcome to The Death of Tiffany Valencia, a text based murder mystery adventure developed by Khalid Hussain and Elwood Olson in Python.

 This program is currently stable, and we believe all bugs have been eliminated.
 -----------------------------